WillCaton2350/PropertyValue-Django/README.md

 # PropertyValue-Django
-Real estate website in Python and Django
+Real estate website in Python and Django.
+Automated tests in Python and Selenium.